Comprehensive overview of genetics and hereditary diseases in rabbits

 Causes and inheritance

-The cause of megacolon syndrome is genetic and is related to the piebald gene.
+The cause of megacolon syndrome is genetic and related to the piebald gene.
 This disease occurs particularly frequently in homozygous piebald rabbits (KK).
-It is therefore important that piebald rabbits are only bred as mixed breeds (CC) in order to minimize the risk of the disease.
+Therefore, it is important that piebald rabbits are bred only in heterozygous (Kk) forms to minimize the risk of the disease.

 Symptoms and diagnosis

-Rabbits with megacolon syndrome show a number of symptoms that primarily affect the digestive system:
+Rabbits with megacolon syndrome exhibit a range of symptoms, primarily affecting the digestive system:

 • Visible bloating and discomfort.